chenwangyong/chenwangyong.github.io/_teaching/2014-spring-teaching-1.md

 location: "Zhuhai, China"
 ---

 This is an outline for this course.
-You can find the corresponding teaching materials.
+You can find the corresponding teaching materials from the [online teaching platform](https://lms.sysu.edu.cn/).

 Chapter 1
 ======